-1. Backfilling shall, wherever practicable, be undertaken immediately when the specified operations preceding it have been completed.
-Backfilling shall not, however, be commenced until the works to be covered have achieved a strength sufficient to withstand all loading imposed thereon.
+1. Backfilling shall, wherever practicable, be undertaken immediately (i) The highway authority may when the specified operations preceding it have been completed. for Backfilling shall not, however, be commenced until the works to be existing covered have achieved a strength sufficient to withstand all loading imposed thereon.